The Monarchy (comics): Plot

-Chimaera notices the threat of the Monarchy while the Monarchy find out what exactly Chimaera is: due to the Authority's frequent travels through the Bleed, their characteristics and aggression were imprinted on many worlds.
+Chimaera notices the threat of the Monarchy, while the Monarchy find out what exactly Chimaera is: due to the Authority's frequent travels through the Bleed, their characteristics and aggression were imprinted on many worlds.
 Several alternate versions of the Authority band together and conquer other worlds, forming Chimaera, an ever-expanding empire of evil Authorities led by the Higher Power, a reptilian version of the Authority.
 Chimaera attacks the Throne, the base of the Monarchy.
 The Monarchy manages to escape thanks to Jon Farmer’s sacrifice.
 Trelane leads her people towards a sanatorium where Malcolm King, Jackson's younger brother, is staying.
 Agent Morro is questioning Malcolm, but finds Malcolm has the Kheran Dream Engine and is a member of the Monarchy.
 Morro suddenly starts to remember a hidden program Jackson King put in his mind: he's King's backup and has King's plans telepathically planted inside his mind.
 Christine arrives and greets Malcolm, while Addie Vochs calms Morro.
 The Monarchy regroups and opens their attack on Chimaera following the plans Jackson left in Morro's head.

 Elsewhere Bendix, now allied with the Weavers, finds the spirit of Jackson King and resurrects him as a being of pure willpower.
 King contacts the essence of Farmer and shapes it into a sword.
 Bendix also reveals the secret weapon they received in return for the spirit of Hitler: Fenris, the mythological wolf of Norse myth.
 King, Bendix and Fenris attack Chimaera as well.
 Together they defeat the troops of Chimaera and Trelane leads Malcolm and Addie Vochs to combine their powers, curing Chimaera's corrupted center.
 Trelane recruits a young boy named Matt who has the power to create superhumans and takes the Monarchy to the Throne, a mobile world and their new headquarters.

-Jackson King appears in the Authority: Human on the Inside graphic novel, which takes place after the events of The Monarchy series, and appears to be alive in human form and not the being of pure willpower that he was at the end of The Monarchy series.

-In Stormwatch: P.H.D. #5, it is hinted that the events of The Monarchy were a drug-induced hallucination experienced by King that was caused by the Doctor.
-In the issue King says, "At that party on the Carrier, he dosed my drink with LSD or something.
-I felt like I was tripping for a year."